 Learn to spot signs of mistrust and utilize the Five Pillars of Trust to cultivate trust, credibility, and meaningful relationships.

-Master the four-step process of "Taking the Order" and understand the importance of having a seat at the decision-making table.
+Master the four-step process of "Taking the Order" and understand the importance of building your own table, rather than trying to get a seat at someone else's.

 Learn how to overcome resistance when stakeholders resist or say 'no' to proposed learning solutions, and when to challenge their views.